MichaelCurrin/jekyll-blog-demo/README.md

 Then clone your repo or this one.

 Navigate to the repo root directory locally.

 You can view the commands available in the [Makefile](/Makefile) or skip to the next step.
-Note that `make` is not needed as you can run commands directly, but it does help as a shortcut especially to execute long commands easily.
-It is similar to running `npm run COMMAND` except works without a `package.json` file.
+Note that `make` only works in macOS or Linux.
+Thought, it is optional, as you can run commands directly

 ```bash
 $ make help